rustydomino/shutupmac/Packages/notilog/architecture.md

 This is intentionally conservative.
 AX observation can establish that a key remained visible, but absence is treated as probable rather than absolute proof of the cause.

+`ActionVerificationProcessor` owns pending verification state and evaluates checks that are due during a later scan. `CompletedActionVerificationCoordinator` optionally updates the corresponding `action_runs.verification_status` row.

-When logging is enabled, the verifier updates the corresponding `action_runs.verification_status` row.
-Under `--no-logging`, the pending check still exists in memory and the result can still be reported to the console.
+Under `--no-logging`, the pending check still exists in memory with a `nil` action-run ID, and the result can still be returned to the host and reported to the console.

 ---